 This module comprises the basic physics parameters (like masses, mixing angles, etc.) of the simulation run.
 Thus it specifies the corresponding physics model.
-At the moment three different physics models are supported: the Standard Model (SM), its Minimal Supersymmetric extension (MSSM) [9] and the ADD model of large extra dimensions [10].
-For the SM and the ADD model most of the required parameters are directly read in, the SM (and also the MSSM) Higgs boson width(s) and branching ratios can be computed through the program HDecay [11], which is interfaced to SHERPA.
-For the MSSM, an interface to the program Isasusy 7.67 [12] is provided.
-It is used to generate the MSSM spectra in dependence on the SUSY breaking scenario and its parameters.
-Both programs directly feed their results into SHERPA.
+At the moment three different physics models are supported: the Standard Model (SM), its Minimal Supersymmetric extension (MSSM) [8] and the ADD model of large extra dimensions [9].
+For the SM and the ADD model most of the required parameters are directly read in.
+Within SHERPA an interface to the program HDecay for the calculation of Higgs boson width(s) in the SM and MSSM [10] is also provided but not linked to the main code.
+The same holds true for the MSSM, where an interface to the program Isasusy 7.67 [11] is provided but not linked by default.
+Rather than using ISAJET, the new version of SHERPA obtains its MSSM spectrum through SLHA conform files [38].

-1However, the documentation for the versions 1.0 of both, APACIC [2] and AMEGIC [3], is not up to date anymore.
-Documentation for the new versions of these modules should be made available in near future.
+1However, two modules have no documentation yet, namely \texttt{AMISIC}^{++} and $\texttt{HADRONS}^{++}$.
+Also, the documentation for the version 1.0 of AMEGIC [2], is not up to date anymore.
+Documentation for these modules should be made available in near future.

-2It should be stressed, however, that the parametrization [4], which has been implemented, is valid for the proposed TESLA photon collider only.
+$^{^{2}}$ It should be stressed, however, that the parametrization [3], which has been implemented, is valid for the proposed TESLA photon collider only.
 This is because various assumptions concerning the laser parameters and especially the initial energy of the electrons have been made.